William Rann Kennedy: Judicial office

 After his defeat in the St Helen's by-election in 1892, Kennedy was appointed as a High Court judge assigned to the Queen's Bench, receiving the customary knighthood.
 On the bench Kennedy developed a reputation as a slow and ponderous judge; his cleverness tending towards indecision.
 In 1893 Vanity Fair published a highly critical article of him, stating that although he was "liked and respected" nonetheless "with all his virtues, he is a failure as a judge", and concluding that he was "a very weak Judge with excellent intentions."

 In 1907 he was elevated to the Court of Appeal and sworn of the Privy Council.
 He would hold these offices until his death in 1915.
 He was buried on the western side of Highgate Cemetery.

-Notable decisions which Kennedy was involved in included the first instance decision in Allen v Flood [1898] AC 1.
+Notable decisions which Kennedy was involved in included the first instance decision in Allen v Flood [1898] AC 1, and the Court of Appeal decision in British South Africa Company v De Beers Consolidated Mines Ltd [1910] 2 Ch 502.

 In 1909, Kennedy was elected a fellow of the British Academy.